Groumy/Groumy.github.io/_drafts/tbh-switch.md

 * **Parents**, most (_6 out of 7 again_) of my players are parents and thus a busy schedule, including me
 * **Aren't RPG Geek**, _none_ of players invest any of their precious time to read about RPG (_not even rules_).
 The only time they dedicate to RPG is while they are sitting at my table.
 They _love_ playing, but not _reading_ about RPGs.

-Because of all that, we play mostly once a month with a varying degree of participat
+Because of all that, we play mostly once a month with a varying degree of participations.
+Some are present each time, other have played only two session in over 2 years.

 ## Character options